Quantum Linear System Solvers: A Survey of Algorithms and Applications: Quantum Linear Systems Algorithms

 \section{Quantum Linear Systems Algorithms}

-This section provides a review of fault-tolerant quantum linear system algorithms with demonstrable speedups.
-It proposes a taxonomy and outlines the main solvers for the QLSP.
-Additionally, it is worth mentioning that research into the QLSP has also been active within the near-term quantum computing paradigm, as discussed briefly in \cref{sec:nearterm}.
+This section reviews fault-tolerant quantum linear system algorithms with demonstrable speedups for the QLSP.
+It proposes a taxonomy and outlines the main solvers developed so far for the QLSP.
+Research into the QLSP within the near-term quantum computing paradigm is discussed briefly in \cref{sec:nearterm}.

-A taxonomy, or even a branching of some sort, of QLSP solvers based on certain criteria is not straightforward \textit{a priori}.
+A taxonomy, or even a branching of some sort, of QLSP solvers based on certain criteria is not straightforward.
 To some extent, the most ``obvious'' solvers simply invert matrix $A$ in the context of QLSP.
 This is the key idea behind HHL.
-Since the HHL days, we observe that in the past recent years there has been a heavy reliance in analyzing the adiabatic theorem for solving the QLSP.
+Since then, we observe that in the past recent years there has been a heavy reliance in analyzing the adiabatic theorem for solving the QLSP.
 Therefore, the section on ``direct inversion'' takes its name retrospectively, as it precedes the discussion of more recent advancements in adiabatic quantum computation covered in the following sections.
 Then within the works that rely on analyzing the adiabatic theorem, we find methods such as trial state preparation or polynomial filtering.
 One exception is the discrete adiabatic method in Ref.~\cite{costa_optimal_2021}, which implements a discrete version of adiabatic evolution.
 Additionally, augmentation and kernel reflection in Ref.~\cite{dalzell2024shortcutoptimalquantumlinear} does not rely on inversion by adiabatic evolution, but uses an extra variable in the problem definition.
 This is all to say that there are subtleties in any of the categorizing we considered.

 We propose the following taxonomy. \begin{itemize} \item \textbf{Direct inversion.} This refers to methods that straightforwardly invert the matrix $A$ in a spectral sense.
 More specifically, they devise algorithms that apply $A^{-1}$ (or an approximation to it) to a state that encodes $\bv$.
 In \cref{subsec:direct}, we highlight works based on direct inversion, namely the HHL algorithm \cite{harrow_quantum_2009}, LCU implementation of inverse function in Fourier and Chebyshev bases \cite{childs_quantum_2017} and inversion based on QSVT \cite{gilyen2019quantum}. \item \textbf{Inversion by adiabatic evolution.} This includes solvers that use AQC or AQC-inspired methods to invert the matrix $A$.
 Namely, they aim to encode the inversion process into an adiabatic evolution.
 In \cref{subsec:adiabaticevolution}, we highlight the adiabatic randomization method \cite{Subasi2019adiabatic} and the time-optimal adiabatic method \cite{an_quantum_2020}. \item \textbf{Trial state preparation and filtering.} The idea here is to efficiently prepare an ansatz state (trial state) which is in some sense as close as possible to the solution vector and afterwards use eigenstate filtering to project, rotate, or reflect towards the solution vector.
 In \cref{subsec:filteringandtrialstate} we highlight eigenstate filtering and quantum Zeno method \cite{Lin2020optimalpolynomial}, the discrete adiabatic method \cite{costa_optimal_2021}, and the augmentation and kernel reflection method \cite{dalzell2024shortcutoptimalquantumlinear}. \end{itemize}